 The Bank's trading book equity positions are listed in some GCC stock exchanges and have a ready market.
 The FX positions in the Banking book are structural in nature and have a ready market.

 Additionally, as part of trading book, the Bank does not have exposure to assets that do not have a ready market.

-The following table demonstrates the sensitivity to a reasonable possible change in equity prices, with all other variables held constant, of the Bank's income statement based on the balance sheet position as of 31 December:
+The following table demonstrates the sensitivity to a reasonable possible change in equity prices, with all other variables held constant, of the Bank's statement of income based on the statement of financial position as of 31 December 2012:

 Particulars 20% decrease 20% increase

-Investments at fair value through statemer t of (240.072) 240.072
+Investments at fair value through statement of

-income (360,872) 360,872
+income (359,888) 359,888